Finkes/docker/docs/sources/installation/debian.md

         $ sudo apt-get update
         $ sudo apt-get install -t wheezy-backports linux-image-amd64

-2. Restart your system so Debian will use the new kernel from wheezy-backports
+2. Restart your system.
+This is necessary for Debian to use your new kernel.

 3. Install Docker using the get.docker.com script: